TusharKhandelwal95/memoraid-flashcard-saas/README.md

 # AI Flashcards

 This project is an AI-powered flashcard application that helps you learn and remember information more effectively.
-This app was built using Next.js, Clerk, Firebase, Gemini and Stripe.
+This app was built using Next.js, Clerk, Firebase, Gemini.

 ## Getting Started